• Skip to primary navigation

 Is Maxwell House Gluten Free?

-Maxwell House is owned by Kraft Heinz, a company that says that it will label gluten and gluten sources on the ingredient labels of its packaging.
+Maxwell House is owned by Kraft Heinz, a company that says it will label gluten and gluten sources on the ingredient labels of its packaging.

 I submitted an inquiry via the contact form on the Kraft website to glean more details.
 Here is the reply I received: